cosmos/developer-portal/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 ## The possibility of using alternative blockchain frameworks and SDKs

 As the Cosmos SDK is modular, developers can port existing codebases in Go on top of the SDK.
-This allows developers to build on the Interchain without having to compromise too much on the toolset and environment used.
+This allows developers to build on the interchain without having to compromise too much on the toolset and environment used.

 For example, with [Ethermint](https://github.com/tharsis/ethermint) developers can use the Ethereum Virtual Machine (EVM) from the main Go Ethereum client as a Cosmos SDK module, which is compatible and combinable with existing modules.